 The Primco power plants in Duiven (operational from July 2020) and Lelystad generate energy from locally extracted biogenic waste streams.
 Think of wood chips from pruning and thinning wood that have been obtained from necessary forest maintenance by, for example, Staatsbosbeheer.
-All wood is NTA 8080 certified, which means that the biomass can always be traced back to its origin.
+All wood is NTA 8080 certified, which means that the organic waste stream can always be traced back to its origin.

 Instead of considering this residual material as waste (and burning it in a regular power plant with much less return), Primco uses it as biofuel.
 Because the wood waste is extracted within a radius of a maximum of 80 kilometers from the power station, the CO2 emissions from transport are also kept to a minimum.